jm0rt1/python-template/README.md

 This program contains the following directories of interest under src:
 - `./src/` - contains the source code for the program
-- `./src/model_comparison/` - contains the actual experiment code
-- `./src/model_comparison/models/` - contains the models used in the experiment
-- `./src/value_investing_strategy/` - contains the auxilary code for use in data collection